zoffixznet/writing/perl6/20160427-Perl-6-Extra-Typical-Perl-6.md

 ## Conclusion

 When extending functionality of Perl 6's core types or any other class, you have several options.
 You can use a subclass with `is Class`.
-You can mixin a role with `but Role`.
+You can mix in a role with `but Role`.
 You can call subroutines as methods with `$object.&sub`.
 Or you can come to the dark side and use augmentation.

 Perl 6—There Is More Than One Way To Extend it.